pinnacle-framework/Pinnacle/docs/content/fundamentals/data_transmision.md

 - **...bespoke in house data**

-Most databases don't support any data other than numbers and text.
-SuperDuperDB enables the use of these more interesting data-types using the `Document` wrapper.
+Most databases don't support any data other than numbers and text. pinnacle enables the use of these more interesting data-types using the `Document` wrapper.

 ### `Document`